nikhil-salodkar/nikhil-salodkar.github.io/_posts/2023-02-05-A brief look into Latent diffusion components.md

     torch.Size([1, 4, 64, 64])
     ```
     which is very less compared to the original image in pixel space.
 And this is the encoded_image embedding that is worked
-    upon by the UNET instead making the Latent diffusion process much faster.
+    upon by the UNET, making the Latent diffusion process much faster.

-    Now lets try to get back the ```encoded_output``` back to pixel space using the decoder and see if we get the same input
+    Now let's try to get back the ```encoded_output``` back to pixel space using the decoder and see if we get the same input
     image.
     ```
     def numpy_to_pil(images):